Term Savings (Similar to High-Yield CDs) Earn up to 5.10% APY* on our term accounts.

 While it is true that the more often interest is compounded, the more you stand to earn, it’s important to remember that when looking at APY, you are looking at the annual yield, not the rate.
 That means, when you see a high-yield savings account that advertises 2.00% APY, you will have earned 2.00% on your balance by year end, whether it is compounded daily or monthly: APY is the equalizer and allows you to compare apples to apples.

 What is Annual Percentage Yield (APY)?

-APY is the amount of interest you earn on money you deposit into savings accounts, over the course of a year.
+APY is the amount of interest you earn on money you deposit into a savings accounts (including high-yield savings accounts), over the course of a year.
 How often interest is compounded is also figured into the APY.

-If you are considering two or more bank accounts for your savings, it pays to compare the APY on each for the full picture on how much your money can earn over a year.
+If you are considering two or more bank accounts for your savings, it pays to compare the APY on each for the full picture on how much your money and account balance can earn over a year.

 What is the significance of the APY?
 In its simplest form, the higher the APY, the more money you earn.
 If you have $25,000 invested in a one-year term account with a 2.86% APY, at the end of the year, you will have earned $715.
 With a 2.50% APY, your return would be $625.

 You may see a higher annual percentage yield (APY) on accounts that have a higher minimum deposit and a longer commitment for how long you must keep the money in the savings account.
 Be sure to familiarize yourself with the terms and conditions of any bank account you open.

 While banks (including online banks) are public, profit-driven companies designed to make money for shareholders, online credit unions are not-for-profit, cooperative financial institutions operated by members and based entirely on the web.

 In an online credit union like Quorum, profits are returned to members in the form of low fees for financial products and services.
 A shared sense of community provides members with peace of mind and a connection to something larger than themselves, as well as loyalty and service to other members.